 Transfer students from other colleges are required to complete the SUM application.
 Transcripts must be mailed directly to SUM from the colleges or universities, signed and sealed.
+Official electronic transcripts are also accepted.
 After the transcripts are on file, the Registrar's Office will evaluate the transcripts and successfully transferred credits will appear on the student's CRA/Degree Audit.